unzamunaf/Huffman-Tree-and-Optimal-Huffman-Tree/README.md

 # Huffman-Tree-and-Optimal-Huffman-Tree
 The projects purpose is to build a data compression method.
-We want to convey the same information but with smaller amount of space, given the data provided huffman tree is a way to compress a text that is stored in bits,
+We want to convey the same information but with smaller amount of space, given the data provided huffman tree is a way to compress a text that is stored in bits, each of the character is stored in a 8 bits character, so if our text contains 8 bits then the storing capacity would take 64 bits.
+But, by using huffman tree we can store the bits by reducing the size of the bits.